Sparse Generalized Yule-Walker Estimation for Large Spatio-temporal Autoregressions with an Application to NO2 Satellite Data: Introduction

-We propose the SPatial LAsso-type SHrinkage (SPLASH) estimator.
-Building upon previous works by \citet{DouParrellaYao2016} and \citet{Gao2019}, we study spatio-temporal regressions.
-Apart from a more generous bandwidth upper bound, this SPLASH estimator leaves the spatial weight matrix and autoregressive matrix unspecified while employing a lasso approach to recover sparse solutions.
-The endogeneity problem is resolved by using an estimator which solves the generalized Yule-Walker equations.
-We make five contributions.
+In this paper, we propose the SPatial LAsso-type SHrinkage (SPLASH) estimator as a fully data-driven estimator of spatio-temporal interactions.
+Apart from a generous bandwidth upper bound, this SPLASH estimator leaves the spatial weight matrix and autoregressive matrix unspecified while employing a lasso approach to recover sparse solutions.
+Building upon previous works by \citet{DouParrellaYao2016} and \citet{Gao2019}, we resolve the endogeneity problem in our spatio-temporal regressions by estimating the generalized Yule-Walker equations.
+Our contributions are five-fold.
 First, assuming sparsity in the coefficient matrices and general mixing conditions on the innovations, we derive finite-sample performance bounds for the estimation and prediction error of our estimator.
 We subsequently utilize these bounds to derive asymptotic consistency in a variety of settings.
-For example, in the special case of a finite bandwidth and unstructured sparsity, it is demonstrated that the number of spatial units $N$ may grow at any polynomial rate of the number of temporal observations $T$.
+For example, in the special case of a finitely bounded bandwidth and unstructured sparsity, it follows that the number of spatial units $N$ may grow at any polynomial rate of the number of temporal observations $T$.
 Second, we adopt a banded estimation procedure for the autocovariance matrices that underlie the generalized Yule-Walker equations.
 The faster convergence rates of these banded autocovariance matrix estimators are shown to translate into better convergence rates of our SPLASH estimator.
-Third, we show that dependence between neighbouring units that are ordered on a spatial grid translates to diagonally structured forms of sparsity in the spatial weight matrix, for which we develop a tailored regularization procedure reminiscent of the sparse group lasso.
-Fourth and final, we consider an empirical application in which we employ SPLASH to predict $\text{NO}_2$ concentrations in London based on satellite data.
+Third, we show that dependence between neighbouring units that are ordered on a spatial grid translates to diagonally structured forms of sparsity in the spatial weight matrix.
+A tailored regularization procedure reminiscent of the sparse group lasso is proposed.
+Fourth, we generalize the model to include exogenous variable and demonstrate that an extended system of Yule-Walker equations continues to provide consistent estimators.
+Our simulation study confirms these points.
+Fifth and final, we employ SPLASH to predict $\text{NO}_2$ concentrations in London from satellite data.